AGGRAVATED ASSAULT ATTORNEYS IN ALLEN, TEXAS

 The best way to avoid these consequences is to aggressively fight the allegation from the very outset.
 The sooner you consult with an experienced criminal defense attorney, the better your chances of maintaining your freedom, lifestyle, and personal relationships.

-Aggravated Assault Attorneys Serving Mckinney, Texas
+Aggravated Assault Attorneys Serving Allen, Texas

 While prosecutors may paint our clients as hardened criminals, we see them for who they are: fathers and mothers, husbands and wives, who face massive legal barriers to maintaining ties to their homes and families.
 If you have been accused of aggravated assault or any crime that puts your future at risk, we are here to stand up for you.
 Schedule a consultation today with The Collin County Law Group.